Deployment Manager 2

 Release automation for .NET apps, services, and databases

-The Starter Edition is completely free for up to 5 projects and deployment targets.
+The Starter Edition is completely free for up to 5 projects and agents.
 The easiest way to get started with continuous delivery.

 What does Deployment Manager do?